 It is not easy to single out the most amazing features – but among the highlights of United Kingdom can be mentioned:

 - Castles and fortifications – some of the most magnificent structures of this kind in the world.
 In medieval times islands experienced stiff warfare between many smaller states and clans, leading to the construction of numerous fortresses.
 It happens that descendants of these medieval rulers live in castles!

 - Palaces.
 Only royalty and bishops have true "palaces" according to the British tradition.
 Others have stately homes, country houses, etc. But quite a few of these country houses in the United Kingdom belong to the most outstanding residences of the world.
 Often here have been preserved valuable collections of art – a British country house may contain Renaissance or Impressionist paintings, which would make any metropolitan museum proud.

 - Church buildings.
 Britain is extremely rich with amazing, beautiful churches and it is not easy to select the best of them.
 The magnificent Gothic churches of the United Kingdom often have very large windows adorned with amazing stained glass, the intricate stone vaulting and ribs represent an early application of British engineering talent.

 - Megaliths.
 The United Kingdom is very rich with a wide variety of prehistoric stone structures.
 A term "megalith" here is applied to very diverse prehistoric structures, often involving mostly small stones, but some of the British megaliths belong to the most impressive in the world.

 - Museums.
-The unbelievable art, engineering and scientific collections in the United Kingdom serve as the best testimony of the centuries-long affluence and stability of United Kingdom.
+The unbelievable art, engineering and scientific collections in the United Kingdom serve as the best testimony of the centuries-long affluence and stability of the United Kingdom.

 Division of the United Kingdom